Our Foundation Stage Team

 EYFS Lead: Mrs Jones

-Nursery (2 Year Old Provision): Mrs Lloyd
+Nursery (2 Year Old Provision): Mrs Mottershead

 Foundation 1: Mrs Finley